 To Mr Ward Price the two dictators, Herr Hitler and Signor Mussolini, are wonderful fellows.
-He has talked with thinn, and he ought to know.
+He has talked with them, and he coght to know.
 To enter the presence of Signor Mussolini is like the presence of Signor Mussolini is like stepping into the dynamo-room of a power-station, when your scalp starts to tingle with the electricity in the air.
 He radiates will-power as a stove throws out heat, to use Mr Price's simile.
-His account of Herr Hitler is based partly of personal meetings with him, but mainly on Mein Kampf and the common stack of anecdotes.
-This book is in the same class as those which before the was described the great abilities and 2d-mirable qualities of the Kaiser.
-"Criticism of the Dictators and their works," Mr Price writes, "leads no-where, but unprejudiced study of the energy and patriotism with which they have inspired their fellow-countrymen may provide valueble leasans for every nation in the world." nation in the world."
+His account of Herr Hitler is based partly on personal meetings with him, but mainly on Mein Kampf and the common stock of anecdotes.
+This book is in the same class as those which before the was described the great abilities and admirable qualities of the Kaiser.
+"Criticism of the Dietators and their works," Mr Price writes, "leads nowhere, but unprejudiced study of the energy and patriotism with which they have inspired their fellow-countrymen may provide valuable lessons for every nation in the world." nation in the world."

 portraits marked by a caustle humour which onlivens the otherwise sober fidelity of their presentation.
-Thuman patture is not fidelitered, but noither are the shadow made unisturnally dark.
-This is a remarkable novel, and despite its length it has not a dull page.
+Human nature is not flattered, but neither are the shadows made unsaturally dark.
+This is a remarkable novel, and despita its length it has not a dull page.

 DEATH ON THE NILE.
-By Agatha Christie.
-(3: 64.
-Callins.)
+By Acatha Christic. (% 6d.
+Cellins.)

-An Agetha Christia clory, and especially one with Hercule Poirot applying his "little groy cells," is always an event.
+An Agatha Christic story, and especially one with Hercule Poirot applying his "little groy cells," is always an event.
 It is groy cells," is always an event.
 It is a matter of opinion whether this author has a superior in giving an unexpected twist to concluding chapters, but it is arguable that she has none.
-In Death on the Nile, how she has none.
-In Death on the Wils, how-ever, the solution of the myslery does not some with all that audien sheek of surptim in which Agatha Christia "fans" are serus-tomed.
-At least it should not, providing that one carefully reads a cortain chapter and is willing to pursue to their ultimate implica-tions cortain thats dropped by Point.
-Whether of not the reader will succeed in naming the munister, by which is meant discovering how the orine was committed, and not, just guessing at one of the least likely, persons is another matter.
-In any case, here is a public minently worth try-ing to solve
+In Death on the Nile, how she has zone.
+In Death or the Wile, however, the solution of the mystery does not

+some with all that sudden sheek of surprine

+to which Agatha Cheristia "fans" are accustomed.
+At least it should not providing that

+one carefully reads a certain chapter and is

+willing to pursis to their diffinate implications: certain binds dropped by Point.

+Whether of sixt the reader will succeed in

+naming the munderer, by which is meant

+discovering how the crime was committed,

+and not, such guessing at one of the least

+[Rely, persons, is another matter.
+In any

+case, here is a problem eminently worth brying to solve.